The Favored Circle

 The Good Oil on Garry's Final Book

-The Favored Circle was Dr Garry's last book, in both senses of ‘most recent’ and ‘final’.
+The Favored Circle was Dr Garry's last book, in both senses of most recent and final.
+That was twenty years ago!
 He's not writing any more books.
-The book is a sociological study of architects, architectural history and architectural education.
+The book was a sociological study of architects, architectural history and architectural education.
+To catch up on what has happened since, you should read Paul Jones' The Sociology of Architecture (Liverpool University Press, Liverpool, 2011).

-Published way back in 1998, it has been republished and translated several times since then.
+Published way back in 1998, it was republished and translated several times.
 Various portions are still widely used—and have become—standard readings in North American and British architecture schools in courses about the profession, its ethics, and its education.

 Here the doctor justifies the book, vents his spleen, raves, and fulminates.
 All rather fruity, but then what do you expect from Dr Garry?